Data model

 deleted_at timestamp Date of deletion

-In the app, the need for authentication is hidden by default.
-It is mandatory in the case from an entity subject to EU Directive 2022/2554 (DORA).
-It is activated from the Configuration > Settings menu.
+In the app, the field for the authenticity need ("security_need_auth") is hidden by default.
+It is mandatory for entities subject to the regulation (EU) 2022/2554 (DORA).

 The application view is used to describe part of what is classically referred to as the "computer system".